 Common symptoms of anxiety include restlessness, difficulty concentrating, sleep disturbance, excessive worry and muscle tension.
-Recent research indicates that 18% of Americans suffer from anxiety disorders, making anxiety the most prevalent mental health concern.
+Recent research indicates that anxiety is the most prevalent mental health concern among Americans.
 Psychotherapeutic treatment is beneficial to individuals suffering from anxiety, including those who have difficulty tolerating the ambiguity of existence and uncertainty of daily life.

 Symptoms of depression include persistent feelings of sadness, a sense of worthlessness, inappropriate guilt, diminished ability to concentrate or experience pleasure, sleep disturbance and fatigue.
 Depression may develop as a result of chronic stress, a profound loss like the death of a loved one, diagnosis of serious illness or other significant life events.
-Post-partum depression, seasonal depression or significant disturbances of sleep and appetite often indicate biologically-based depression and require medical and psychotherapeutic treatment.
-Current research reveals that clinical depression is diagnosed in approximately 7% of the population in the United States.
+Postpartum depression, seasonal depression or significant disturbances of sleep and appetite often indicate biologically-based depression and respond well to medical and psychotherapeutic treatment.

 Sense-of-self (self-concept, identity)